 - When you evaluate: Do you evaluate their quantitative (objectively measured) results and qualitative (relationship, social, subjective) experiences?

-- When you listen to input: Your employees are a valuable source of real inside information.
+- When you listen: Your employees are a valuable source of real inside information.
 It pays to gather their opinions or input on company-wide initiatives and plans, in a truly inclusive way.
 Also top on the list is listening to their hopes for advancement.
 Use this as an opportunity to plan their development to make them happen.

-- When you respond to their needs: Employee needs and situations have a strong relationship to the benefits they need.
+- When you respond to needs: Employee needs and situations relate directly to the benefits they value.
 Younger employees need access to housing, money for education costs or student loans and real-time access to payroll information.
 They need less full medical benefits and they can tolerate higher deductibles.
 Older, more established adults need other things.
 Think about choices.
 Think about everyone.

-- When you encourage rest: All employees and by association their employer,benefit from resting their minds and their bodies.
+- When you encourage rest: All employees benefit from resting their bodies and minds.
 If your employees carry out manual tasks or work long hours, this increases in importance.
 Strive to structure coverage so that employees can take their time off.
 Don’t pay them cash for unused time off unless its an unusual situation.
 Leaders, set a genuine example here!

 - When you offer opportunities: Some employees want to do the same job for years.
-Some really don’t.
+Some want genuine advancement.
 If your employees want varying experiences, let them tryout different jobs.
 This builds candidates for future leadership and helps them develop awareness of their own needs and strengths as well as the challenges other departments face.
 Broad-thinking, self aware employees are your friend.